Table of Contents

 Passion flower(Krishna Kamal) is cultivated for its impressive white-blue-purple flowers, edible fruits and medicinal uses.
 This herb named so as the corona resembles the crown of thorns worn by Christ during the crucifixion.
-The fruits of plant are berries and contain considerable amount of lycopene.
+The fruits of the plant is berries and contain considerable amount of lycopene.
 They are eaten fresh and used in juice drinks, beverages, baked goods, cereals, yogurt, ice cream, candy, jams, and jellies.

 Passion flower is a beautiful ornamental plant with medicinal properties.
-For medicinal purpose whole plant either dried or fresh is used.
+For the medicinal purpose whole plant either dried or fresh is used.
 The plant was initially used by Native Americans as a tonic, relaxant and tranquilizer.
 Later it reached Europe and now it is listed in the pharmacopoeias of Great Britain, United States, India, France, Germany, Switzerland and others.
-This herb is particularly beneficial in management of disorders related to brain.
+This herb is particularly beneficial in the management of disorders related to brain.

 Passion flower has sedative, calming and hypnotic effects and therefore used for anxiety, depression and insomnia.
-It is useful in management of mental symptoms due to withdrawal of nicotine, opiates, cannabis or alcohol.
+It is useful in the management of mental symptoms due to withdrawal of nicotine, opiates, cannabis or alcohol.
 Intake of herb has anti-spasmodic activity and relaxes involuntary muscles.
-Internal administration of aerial parts of plant exhibits beneficial effects in neuralgia, seizures, menopause, diabetes, piles, whooping cough, bronchitis, and asthma.
+Internal administration of aerial parts of the plant exhibits beneficial effects in neuralgia, seizures, menopause, diabetes, piles, whooping cough, bronchitis, and asthma.
 Passion flower lowers heart rate and blood pressure.

 In Ayurveda, the leaves of herb are used for diabetes.
 Few studies done using rats confirm hypoglycemic and hypolipidemic effects.
 Its intake improves glucose tolerance and lipid profile and helps in regeneration of pancreatic islets of Langerhans.
 The plant promotes relaxation and helps with insomnia, agitation, anxiety, nervousness and stress.
-The roots are used in form of infusion to treat boils, inflammation, and to cure liver problems.
+The roots are used in the form of infusion to treat boils, inflammation, and to cure the liver problems.
 In homeopathy, it is used for insomnia, convulsions and agitation.
 As it is anodyne, it helps in muscle, menstrual and leg pain.
 Passion flower is useful in tension headaches, migraines, and tooth aches.